Christian-2003/password-vault/docs/development/App Assets.md

 String uri = assetManager.getFileUri("backup.html");
 ```

 This returns a file-URI to the asset file that shall be loaded.
+From the [example](#example) above, this would return `file:///android_asset/help/en/backup.html` or `file:///android_asset/help/de/backup.html`, depending on the app locale.

 As an example, this URI could be passed to a web view rendering the HTML document:

 ```Java
 LocalizedAssetManager assetManager = new LocalizedAssetManager("help", Locale.getDefault());